HOME Blog This Week at Angama #271

 F 10, 1/1600, ISO 1600 | Robert Sayialel

 Grass, berries, seeds, pods, blossoms, leaves, roots, bark and sap from a variety of plants make up a large part of a baboon's diet.
 But these opportunistic eaters are not particularly choosy and will eat almost anything that comes their way, including other animals.
-In the savanna, baboons will supplement and boost their protein intake by hunting young gazelles when an opportunity presents itself as some of Angama's guides and their guests observed this week.
+In the savannah, baboons will supplement and boost their protein intake by hunting young gazelles when an opportunity presents itself as some of Angama's guides and their guests observed this week.

 F 5.6, 1/800, ISO 500 | Titus Keteko